 About the Author

-Marco has 17 years of Finance and Consulting experience.
+Marco has more than 17 years of Finance and Consulting experience.
 His work spans various industries including technology, entertainment, telecommunications, consumer products, financial services, and healthcare.
-Marco has expertise in Financial Planning & Analysis (budgeting, forecasting, and reporting), Strategic Planning, project management, financial modeling, merger integration, and valuation.
+Marco has expertise in Financial Planning & Analysis (budgeting, forecasting, and reporting), Strategic Planning, project management, financial modeling, merger integration and valuation.
 Prior to joining 8020 Consulting, Marco held Finance and Strategy positions at Epson America and also worked for various firms including Deloitte Consulting, Paramount Pictures, Grupo Modelo, Cricket Communications, UBS, and Goldman Sachs.
 Marco holds a B.A. in Economics from Brandeis University, and an MBA from the UCLA Anderson School of Management.

 Categorized in: Financial Planning & Analysis